AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 **Data collection and experiments**

 - Test RNA extractions of shelled larvae and seed using Zymo Quick RNA test kits
-- Conduct testing in the lab and resazurin assay in January
+- Conduct testing in the lab and resazurin assay in January-February
-- Plan January/February lab hardening projects
-- Measure size from December and January images for growth
+- Measure size from December and January images for growth (Madeline)

 ## Oyster 2025 Stress Hardening
 **Planning**